I’ve spent years living an isolated life, but the pandemic has increased my loneliness

 Ian, 42, is from Rochford, Essex, and has Usher syndrome.
 His work as a photographer came to a complete stop during the pandemic, leaving him more isolated.

 My name is Ian, I’m a photographer from Rochford, Essex, and I have Usher syndrome.
-This is a progressive condition which causes deafness and gradual sight loss.
+This is a progressive condition that causes deafness and gradual sight loss.

 I’ve experienced loneliness throughout my life, but the pandemic has magnified my sense of isolation.
 I live alone with my cat, Teddy, who has been a “saviour” for me in these difficult times.